-Predictiv AI, Inc.: Predictiv AI Announces Private Placement Financing & Proposed Shares for Debt Transaction
+Predictiv AI, Inc.: Predictiv AI Announces Private Placement Financing & Proposed Shares For Debt Transaction

-In addition, Predictiv AI has entered into debt settlement agreements (the "Debt Settlement Agreements") with certain officers, directors and consultants of the Company (the "Parties").
-Predictiv AI has agreed to convert an aggregate of $500,000 in payables (the "Payables") owed to the Parties related to services rendered to the Company, into Predictiv AI common shares (the "Settlement Shares").
-The Company is proposing to issue Settlement Shares in order to preserve working capital to fund operations.
-Predictiv AI has agreed under the terms of the Debt Settlement Agreements, to issue an aggregate of 25,000,000 Settlement Shares at a deemed issuance price of $0.02 per Settlement Share in satisfaction of the Payables owing to the Parties.
+In addition, Predictiv AI is proposing to enter into debt settlement agreements with debt holders as well as certain officers, directors and consultants of the Company to convert an aggregate of $500,000 in payables.
+The Company intends to issue debt settlement shares in order to preserve working capital to fund operations.
+Predictiv AI plans to issue an aggregate of 25,000,000 debt settlement shares at a deemed issuance price of $0.02 per debt settlement share in satisfaction of loans outstanding and payables owing.

-The Settlement Shares will be issued in reliance on certain prospectus exemptions available under Canadian securities legislation and will be subject to a four month and one day hold period from the date of issuance.

-9,322,320 Settlement Shares are being issued to insiders of the Company (the "Insiders").
-Pursuant to Multilateral Instrument 61-101 - Protection of Minority Security Holders in Special Transactions ("MI 61-101"), the settlement of the Payables will constitute a "related party transaction" as the Insiders are considered to be related parties to Predictiv AI.
+The debt settlement shares will be issued in reliance on certain prospectus exemptions available under Canadian securities legislation and will be subject to a four-month hold period from the date of issuance.12,152,990 of the proposed debt settlement shares are proposed to be issued to insiders of the Company (the "Insiders").
+Pursuant to Multilateral Instrument 61-101 - Protection of Minority Security Holders in Special Transactions ("MI 61-101"), the settlement of such payables will constitute a "related party transaction" as the Insiders are considered to be related parties to Predictiv AI.
 The Company will rely on exemptions from the formal valuation and minority approval requirements of MI 61-101 (pursuant to subsections 5.5(a) and 5.7(a)) as the fair market value of the securities to be distributed to, and the consideration received from the Insiders will not exceed 25% of the Predictiv AI's market capitalization.
-The settlement of the Payables has been approved by all of the directors of the Company.
+The settlement of the payables has been approved by all of the directors of the Company.

-Conversion of the Payables and issuance of the Settlement Shares is subject to the acceptance of the TSX Venture Exchange NEX ("TSXV").
+Conversion of the payables and issuance of the debt settlement shares is subject to the acceptance of the TSX Venture Exchange NEX ("TSXV").
 There is no guarantee that such conditions precedent will be satisfied or that any of the transactions will be completed as described herein or at all.

 Facebook: https://www.facebook.com/PredictivAI/